phien-ntace/rtcwake/README.md

 # Source code to build rtcwake application for Linux
 - Add your own Makefile to build.
-To build for your desktop, can use this command `gcc -o rtcwake rtcwake.c -I.`
+To build for your desktop, use this command `gcc -o rtcwake rtcwake.c -I.`
 - Use below command to excute
 ```
 rtcwake -m $(sleep_method) -s $(seconds)